 - Comparative Justice

 The degree requires two years of college-level study of a foreign language or demonstrated working competency in a foreign language.
-In addition to Spanish and French, students have the option of choosing from Arabic, Chinese, Japanese, Korean and Russian.
+Students have the option of choosing from Arabic, Chinese, Japanese, Korean, Russian, Spanish and French.

 UB Criminal Justice track students are also encouraged to take courses in Martial Arts.